JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 which, upon running, will print `1` and `2`, as expected.

 One can call a suspend function only from other suspend function or suspend lambda, but it can call ordinary, non-suspendable functions.
 For example, both `dummy` and `println` are used only inside the lambda.
-Because one is not allowed to call suspendable functions from ordinary, we can imagine two worlds: suspendable and ordinary.
-Alternatively, one can consider them as being of two different colors, and we color the program by using the "suspend" modifier.
+Because one cannot call suspendable functions from ordinary, we can imagine two worlds: suspendable and ordinary.
+Alternatively, one can consider them as two different colors, and we color the program by using the "suspend" modifier.

 The lambda, creatively named `lambda`, contains two suspend calls (`dummy`) and one from the `main` function to the lambda itself, but there is no suspension.
 Let us add it: